These Tiny Blood Vessels Transport Absorbed Nutrients

 Facilitated Diffusion

 Facilitated diffusion involves the use of carrier proteins to transport molecules across the capillary wall.
-This mechanism is used for larger, polar molecules such as glucose and amino acids, which cannot readily diffuse across the lipid bilayer of the cell membrane.
+Even so, this mechanism is used for larger, polar molecules such as glucose and amino acids, which cannot readily diffuse across the lipid bilayer of the cell membrane.
 The carrier proteins bind to the molecule on one side of the membrane and release it on the other side.

 Active Transport